frankiebee/ssb-message-types/README.md

 example:

-'bar' will refernce the top level key so in this case 'bar' is 'baz'
+'bar' will reference the top level key so in this case 'bar' is 'baz'
 ```json
 {
   "foo": ["bar"],